Newcastle Castle, Newcastle Upon Tyne

 Castle Keep in Newcastle is part of the medieval fortification built by Robert Curthose, the son of William the Conqueror, as a defence against Malcolm III of Scotland.
-Stories of phantom hands, scratches, voices, and poltergeist activity have been reported here…
+Stories of phantom hands, scratches, voices, and poltergeist activity have been reported here.

 Castle Keep Ghosts

-Hundreds of photographs have been published both online and in books which have sightings of dark shadows, orbs and mists.
-Visitors have felt cold spots appear and disappear without any reason and people have been touched by invisible hands.
+Hundreds of photographs have been published online and in books with sightings of dark shadows, orbs, and mists.
+Visitors have felt cold spots appear and disappear without any reason, and people have been touched by invisible hands.

 The Keep’s most famous ghost is called the “Poppy Girl”.
-Legend has it that she is the ghost of a flower girl who was sent to prison because she owed some people money.
-While she was in prison, she was raped and beaten to death by the male prisoners.
+Legend has it that she is the ghost of a flower girl sent to prison because she owed some people money.
+While in prison, she was raped and beaten to death by the male prisoners.
 She is often seen on the stairs of the Keep.
 It is said that when she is nearby, a whiff of flowers is present in the air.

 Related Pages: The 7 Most Haunted Places in Newcastle

 Castle Keep, made of stone, was built by Henry II between 1172 and 1177.
 The Black Gate was added by Henry the VIII between 1247 and 1250.
 The Castle is located on a steep-sided promontory that overlooks the River Tyne.
 It is an easily defensible site occupied for almost 2000 years.
 It is believed that there is also prehistoric activity in the place due to the stone axe and Flint flakes found during an archaeological excavation there.